 In 2005, the signing of the Comprehensive Peace Agreement marked the end of over twenty years of civil war in Southern Sudan.
 An overwhelming 99.9% of Southerners later voted in the 2011 referendum to secede from the north and create The Republic of South Sudan.
 In December 2013 the newly created Republic of South Sudan once again fell into conflict which have had huge humanitarian consequences.

-In 2015 it is estimated that 1,6 million people are Internally Displaced and more than 600.000 people have sought refuge in neighbouring countries.
 A peace deal signed in August 2015 has put a stop to most of the fighting, however Landmines, Explosive Remnants of War and the massive proliferation of small arms and light weapons among the population continue to cause injury and death.

 DDG supports refugees, internally displaced persons (IDPs), returnees and host communities through the delivery of Mine Risk Education and explosive ordnance disposal.
 DDG also ensures safe access for other humanitarian actors to areas where their aid is needed.